 From mid-March to where we are today (mid-May 2020), the national unemployment rate has grown by over 4 times, from 3.5% to 15%, with all signals pointing to it trending even higher.
 While some industrial companies have been slowed down by the pandemic, many others (ex: ecommerce & grocery distribution) have grown as a result.

-Perhaps surprisingly, even in a weakened economy where a worker’s next job might be harder to come by, voluntary attrition still represents the lion’s share of job separations, though involuntary has increased from 31% to 38% of all separation events.
+Perhaps surprisingly, even in a weakened economy where a worker’s next job might be harder to come by, voluntary turnover still represents the lion’s share of job separations, though involuntary has increased from 31% to 38% of all separation events.

-Voluntary vs. Involuntary Attrition (Post-COVID)
+Voluntary vs. Involuntary Turnover (Post-COVID)

 Digging further into ‘Involuntary’ reasons for leaving, we see that lay offs have grown from 15% to 40% of this bucket, which is logical given the sudden demand stoppage in some industries (ex: food service distribution).
 Meanwhile, attendance as the underlying reason has been cut by more than half, now representing the reason behind only 21% of involuntary separations.